-- Scottish Longitudinal Study (SLS) is a large-scale, anonymised linkage study and is a 5.3% sample of the Scottish population, selected using 20 birth dates. - We are examining health trajectories and outcomes of ~43,000 babies born into the SLS from 1991 to 2001. - Data mainly from Census. - Linkage to other data sources: birth variables from maternity and birth records; childhood growth data from Pre-School Child Health Systems Programme. - No identifiable individual level data.
+- Scottish Longitudinal Study (SLS) is a large-scale, anonymised linkage study and is a 5.3% sample of the Scottish population, selected using 20 birth dates. - The sample considered for the present analysis are the ~43,000 SLS members born from 1991 to 2001. - Data mainly from Census. - Linkage to other data sources: birth variables from maternity and birth records; childhood growth data from Pre-School Child Health Systems Programme. - No identifiable individual level data.
 Derived from linkages that are anonymised prior to analysis by the research team.